damienlkj/damienlkj.github.io/education/phd.md

 full-width: True
 ---

-As a researcher, I will definitely be pursuing a PhD.
+I am currently pursuing my PhD at EPFL.
 Excited to see where this will take me!
 Stay tuned for more updates!